timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 is not included by default.
 You must install the function.

 <highlight type="important">
-Both `timescaledb-parallel-copy` and `COPY` decompress compressed data.
+Because `COPY` decompresses data, any compressed data in your source database is now stored uncompressed in your `.csv` files.
 If you provisioned your Timescale Cloud storage for your compressed data, the uncompressed data may take too much storage.
 To avoid this problem, periodically recompress your data as you copy it in.
 For more information on compression, see